graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 **Introduction**

-This specification details how libraries that wish to publish and consume GraphQL services over HTTP should do so in order to maximize interoperability between client libraries, tools, and server implementations.
+This specification details how GraphQL should be served and consumed over HTTP in order to maximize interoperability between clients, servers and tools.
 This specification does not override or replace the
 [GraphQL specification](https://spec.graphql.org/), it extends it to cover the topic of serving GraphQL services over HTTP.
 If any statement or algorithm in